 Retrieving images from large and varied collections using image content as a key is a challenging and important problem.
-In this paper we present a new image representation which provides a transformation from the raw pixel data to a small set of image regions which are coherent in color and texture space.
+In this paper we present a new image representation which provides a transformation from the raw pixel data to a small set of localized coherent regions in color and texture space.
 This so-called "blobworld" representation is based on segmentation using the Expectation-Maximization algorithm on combined color and texture features.
 The texture features we use for the segmentation arise from a new approach to texture description and scale selection.